Students’ Experiences with IIM-A / IIM-B / IIM-C PanelsAnisha Mukhija

 Alum: There must be a reason.

-Me: Sir, it should have to do with the king’s army, considering rest of the pieces.
+Me: Sir, it should have to do with the king’s army, considering the rest of the pieces.
 Alum nods.
 I know that the 8 pawns have professions farmer, doctor etc.

 Econ, Prof smile: Oh, we didn’t know that!
 Interesting!

 Alum: So why is there a bishop in the army?

 Me: Sir, historically priests and religious people have had influence over kings and queens.
 They have been the right hands of the royalty.

 Alum: Do you know anything about European history?

 Me: Yes sir, the church was powerful.
 (Thinking chess should be older, and it originated in India, not Europe.
 But the form we play today was developed in Iran or Europe, not India.
 I keep shut)